ianbrucey/Funlynk-final/context-engine/global-context.md

  **Coding Standards** :

-* Code will be formatted using Prettier.
+* PHP code will be formatted using Laravel Pint.
-* JavaScript/TypeScript will be linted using ESLint with a standard ruleset.
-* All API endpoints must be documented (e.g., using OpenAPI/Swagger).
+* All tests must be written using Pest v4.
-* Components should be functional and utilize hooks, adhering to modern React best practices.
+* Follow Laravel best practices and conventions.
+* Use Filament for all CRUD operations; custom views only for specialized functionality.
+* Use DaisyUI for all UI components and styling.

 ## Architectural & Coding Standards
 **Mandatory Adherence**: Before writing or modifying any code, you **MUST** consult the documents within the `context-engine/standards/` directory.
 These documents define the mandatory coding standards, design patterns, and architectural guidelines for this project.